Sirbot9988/person-detection/README.md

    - ```docker run --rm -v ${PWD}:/module aideck-with-autotiler tools/build/make-example examples/ai/detection clean model build image```
 3. From another terminal (outside of the container), use the cfloader to flash the example if you have the gap8 bootloader flashed AIdeck.
 Change the [CRAZYFLIE URI] with your crazyflie URI like `radio://0/90/2M/E7E7E7E726`.
    - ```cfloader flash examples/ai/detection/BUILD/GAP8_V2/GCC_RISCV_FREERTOS/target.board.devices.flash.img deck-bcAI:gap8-fw -w radio://0/90/2M/E7E7E7E726```
+   - Flashing will take ~10 minutes depending on the model size and it may appear to be stuck at 99%.
+However, if the crazyflie automatically reboots at 99%, the flashing is completed and you can `Ctrl+C` in the terminal.
    - Reboot the Crazyflie.

 When the example is flashing, you should see the GAP8 LED blink fast, which is the bootloader.
 The example itself can be noticed by a slow blinking LED.
 You should also receive the detection output in the cfclient console.